PreethiBompally/fovus-coding-challenge/README.md

 Fovus Coding Challege

+Pre-requisites:
+1. Configure AWS on your local system.
+2. Install necessary packages.

 Steps to run:
-Pre-requisites: Configure AWS on your local system.
 1. Clone or Fork this repository.
 2. Navigate to fovus-cdk folder.
 3. Run: